dralexrojas/crystal-game/README.md

 # Crystal Game

 ## Instructions
 Click on a crystal to get a mathematical value.
-Keep clicking until you zero out the score.
+Keep clicking until you match the score.